What is the small companies’ exemption for off-payroll rules?

 A business will be small if it satisfies two or more of the following requirements:

-To determine whether the small business exemption applies to a tax year, these requirements are applied to two consecutive financial years; the latest financial year where the filing date for the accounts ends before the beginning of the tax year and the financial year before that one.
+To determine whether the small business exemption applies to a tax year, these requirements are applied to two consecutive financial years ending before the tax year you are testing; the latest financial year where the filing date for the accounts ends before the beginning of the tax year and the financial year before that one.

-Where two or more of these requirements are met for two consecutive financial years, the small business exemption applies and responsibility for applying the IR35 rules remains with the intermediary.
+Where two or more of these requirements are met for two consecutive financial years, the business remains small and responsibility for applying the IR35 rules remains with the intermediary.

-If the requirements cease to be satisfied, the business must apply the IR35 rules from the start of the tax year following the filing date for the second financial year.
+Of course, in the real world a business’s numbers can fluctuate significantly.
+If this means that the requirements cease to be satisfied, the business must apply the IR35 rules from the start of the tax year following the filing date for the second financial year.
 Depending on the business’ accounting year date, the amount of time a business has to begin applying the rules will vary:

 Financial year in which the business ceases to meet the requirements